All About Adult Brain Tumors

 What is the brain?

 The brain is the organ in a person's skull that controls the functions of all of the other organs.
 Together, the brain and spine make up the central nervous system.
 The brain is responsible for the experience of the five senses (taste, touch, sight, hearing and smell).
-The brain is also the seat of thought, language, personality, creativity and memory.
+The brain is where thought, language, personality, creativity and memory are controlled.
 The brain controls movement, sensation, balance, and coordination.
-In order to do its job, the brain requires an enormous amount of the oxygen and nutrient energy that a person takes in regularly.
+In order to do its job, the brain needs oxygen and nutrient energy that a person takes in regularly.

-The brain is comprised of nerve cells (called neurons), which carry signals, and the cells that support these nerve cells (called glial cells).
+The brain is made up of of nerve cells (called neurons), which carry signals, and the cells that support these nerve cells (called glial cells).
 There are a number of different types of glial cells, all with different names and functions.
 The glial cells outnumber the neurons in the brain by a ratio of 10:1.

 What is brain cancer?